+\textbf{Remark on sufficient conditions.} Assumptions A1--A4 are sufficient, not necessary.
+The sensitivity study in Appendix~\ref{app:spectral_sensitivity} shows that DCD performance degrades gracefully, rather than catastrophically, when spectral separability is partially violated through amplitude modulation.

-\textbf{Remark on Generality.} While we invoke the Linear Gaussian assumption (A3) to establish the theoretical bounds in Theorem~\ref{thm:identifiability}, the proposed DCD framework remains practically applicable to non-linear systems.
-The components of DCD are modular: STL decomposition effectively filters non-linear trends via LOESS smoothing, and the residual-level causal discovery employs non-parametric conditional independence tests (such as CMI-knn or HSIC) to detect non-linear dependencies.
-Thus, A3 serves as a sufficient condition for theoretical identifiability, while our experiments (Section 4) demonstrate robustness in complex, non-linear climate and industrial scenarios.
+\textbf{Remark on non-linear extensions.} Although Assumption A3 invokes linear Gaussianity to derive Theorem~\ref{thm:identifiability}, the DCD pipeline itself is modular.
+STL filters non-linear trends through LOESS smoothing, and the residual-level stage can be instantiated with non-parametric CI tests such as CMI-knn or HSIC.
+Assumption A3 is thus a sufficient condition for the stated theoretical bound; the experiments in Section~\ref{sec:experiments} include non-linear climate and industrial settings.